 - Amphan formed over the Bay of Bengal as a tropical cyclone and later intensified into a ‘Very Severe Cyclonic Storm’ (VSCS) to ‘Extreme Severe Cyclonic Storm (ESCS)’.

-- It is said to make landfall between Digha (West Bengal) and Hathiya islands (Bangladesh) on May 20.
+- It is made landfall between Digha (West Bengal) and Hathiya islands (Bangladesh) on May 20.

-- The regions of East Midnapore, North and South 24 Parganas, Howrah, Hooghly, and West Midnapore are speculated to be affected by the heavy rainfall.
+- The regions of East Midnapore, North and South 24 Parganas, Howrah, Hooghly, and West Midnapore were affected by the heavy rainfall.

-- North Odisha Coast is said to face the maximum impact after Amphan makes landfall with the wind speed of 110-120 mph.
+- North Odisha Coast faced the maximum impact after Amphan makes landfall with the wind speed of 110-120 mph.

-- The range of wind speed of Amphan is speculated to reach up to 230-265 mph before it weakens in intensity.
+- The range of wind speed of Amphan reached up to 230-265 mph before it weakens in intensity.

-- Doppler Weather Radar (DWR) at Visakhapatnam (Andhra Pradesh) is used to track the cyclone Amphan.
+- Doppler Weather Radar (DWR) at Visakhapatnam (Andhra Pradesh) was used to track the cyclone Amphan.

 - After the Phailin cyclone that had hit the Bengal-Odisha coast in 2013, Amphan is said to be the strongest tropical cyclone to hit the coast.

-- The trajectory of Amphan is towards West Bengal and Bangladesh and it is speculated to make landfall as a severe storm at:
+- The trajectory of Amphan was towards West Bengal and Bangladesh and it made landfall as a severe storm at: